huggingface/transformers/docs/source/fast_tokenizers.rst

     >>> fast_tokenizer = PreTrainedTokenizerFast(tokenizer_object=tokenizer)

 This object can now be used with all the methods shared by the 🤗 Transformers tokenizers!
-Head to `the tokenizer page
+Head to :doc:`the tokenizer page
-<main_classes/tokenizer.html>`__ for more information.
+<main_classes/tokenizer>` for more information.

 Loading from a JSON file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^